BushelScript/help/website/docs/ref/specifiers.md

 ## Property relations

-A _property relation_ relates a _host object_ to a _value object_ via a [property term](terms#term-types).
-A given property relation either serves to describe the host object, or is simply related and auxiliary to it.
+A _property relation_ relates a _host object_ to a _value object_ via a [property term](terms#term-roles).
+While element relations are one-to-many, property relations are one-to-one.
+Property relations often describe the host object with number or string values, although they can also act as references to other complex objects.

-_Property_ and _property relation_ are interchangeable terms.

-### Attributive properties

-A property relation is _attributive_ when it serves to describe its host object.
-For instance, the `name` property often ascribes its host a user-friendly name string.

-### Relative properties

-A property relation is _relative_ when it relates its host to its value but does not serve to describe the host.
-Relative properties effectively serve as individual named element relations.

-A property can typically be called relative if it refers to an object that cannot be described as a simple "value"; that is, if it refers to a text box or a table cell, and not a string or an integer.

-For example, the Safari application's `window` type declares the property `current tab`, with type `tab`.
-The tab deemed "current" in a web browser is prone to change at a moment's notice, and is an element of the window rather than a descriptive attribute.
-This property is thus a relative property.

 ### [Property specifiers](grammar#specifier)